robertzhidealx/db-phase-c/README.md

 ## Run

+First install NPM packages with `npm install`.

-Use the command `npm run start` to start.
+Then use the command `npm run start` to start.